Alejandra López Noriega

-Alejandra López Noriega (born 5 January 1970) is a Mexican politician affiliated with the PAN.
-She served as federal deputy of the LXII Legislature of the Mexican Congress representing Sonora, as well as a local deputy in the LIX Legislature of the Congress of Sonora.
+Alejandra López Noriega (born 5 January 1970) is a Mexican politician affiliated with the National Action Party (PAN).
+She served as a federal deputy during the 62nd Congress (2012–2015) representing Sonora's third district.
+She had previously served as a local deputy in the 59th session of the Congress of Sonora.

 López Noriega was born on 5 January 1970 in Hermosillo, Sonora.
 She earned her degree in industrial and systems engineering from the Universidad de Sonora in 1992.

 She tested positive for COVID-19 in June 2020.